I think that was the Norwalk Virus that just slammed through my house! Within four days each member of my family of five was hit hard.

 By this time I had washed all the sheets and towels in the house and scoured all the bathrooms, hoping I could prevent this virus from spreading to the rest of the family.
 No such luck!

-Very early thursday morning my youngest son and my husband started vomiting.
+Very early Thursday morning my youngest son and my husband started vomiting.
 The other symptoms quickly followed.
-Other than a knee injury incurred as a parent chaperone on a school ski trip that forced him to miss two days of work several years ago, my husband had not taken any sick days in thirty some years.
-This virus had them both flat-out for two full days!
+Other than a knee injury incurred as a parent chaperone on a school ski trip that forced him to miss two days of work several years ago, my husband had not taken any sick days in thirty-some years.
+This Norwalk Virus had them both flat-out for two full days!

-Sorry, I got off topic there… When I started to feel better I disinfected the bathrooms (again!) and then phoned an infection control specialist I know of to pick his brain.
-He said there have been a few sporadic cases of Norwalk reported here in Ottawa, but no known outbreaks in the area.
-We were never formally tested, but the violent vomiting, the two-day incubation period and the two full days of symptoms are typical of Norwalk.
+Sorry, I got off-topic there… When I started to feel better I disinfected the bathrooms (again!) and then phoned an infection control specialist I know of to pick his brain.
+He said there have been a few sporadic cases of Norwalk Virus reported here in Ottawa, but no known outbreaks in the area.
+We were never formally tested, but the violent vomiting, the two-day incubation period, and the two full days of symptoms are typical of Norwalk Virus.

 Today, one week later, we are all feeling much better, my house is clean and I’m looking forward to an uneventful week!

 One thought on “Norwalk Virus Slams Through our Home”